Interview: Edge computing - the force powering hyperconverged infrastructure

 Our advice is to work with technology vendors and partners who have solutions specifically designed for edge computing, and who have the experience of implementing edge infrastructure that delivers the benefits they are looking for.

 But specifically, flexibility, overhead and cost are all key considerations.
 Because edge locations have previously only run a few critical applications, the existing infrastructure may be a mishmash of different point solutions, server types, and infrastructure software components which were deployed, modified, and added to over time.
-No good data centre would be deploying in such a chaotic fashion and for good reason: delivering high availability and efficiency with such a deployment is impossible.
+No good data center would be deploying in such a chaotic fashion and for good reason: delivering high availability and efficiency with such a deployment is impossible.

 Similarly, a good edge infrastructure strategy is based around flexibility.
 After all, new applications, devices, data sources, and needs emerge continuously.
 Some edge applications may be resource and data storage heavy.
 Others may only need to run a few, very lightweight applications.